mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 The problem that always occurs after is individuals losing it due to circumstance and then having to start all over again in the obtaining process.
 Emerging pilots to provide identity services for the homeless are emerging notable with two examples.
 New York with the Fummi app distributed on Android phones  and recently a ploit in Holland[8].
 Other solutions are proposed to different vulnerable groups with similar identity needs, like refugees with solutions like Taqanu[9].

 ## Homeless does not means disconnected

 * homeless does not mean no access to a smartphone Based on [13], 95 percent of homeless surveyed owned a mobile phone, and it is increasingly important and served as a lifeline to them [13].
-* homeless does not mean you have no root of trust (DL, Bank account, ...)
+* homeless does not mean you have no root of trust (Drivers Licence, Bank account)

-* homeless does not mean they are alone, or isolated (but it is easy for them to feel this way)
+* homeless does not mean they are alone, or isolated (but it is easy for them to feel this way).
+Digital identification and verifiable credentials can be the fundamentals for them to build their social life and a verificable existence.

 ## Why a reliable Identity is valuable to this community

-* Social workers in this community learn who the people are.
+* Social workers and case managers in the community can learn who the people are based on a consitant and verifiable ID.
 * Making this identity claim 'portable' across the city/locality/region as people move about.
 * Services requiring identity exist for the homeless, including reserving overnight shelters, re-training / education programs, employment services